miladyboy/wingman/tasks/Tasks.md

 - [ ] Get to a good number of test coverage in the backend. *code-quality*
 - [ ] Understand, refactor and improve the frontend. *code-quality*
 - [ ] Migrate frontend to typescript. *code-quality*
-- [ ] Add somehow localization to the prompts.
-For example in spanish not using the initial question or exclamation sign.
-Maybe run a small local model and from that dinamically add a specific language prompt. *ux*
 - [ ] The Nickname is sometimes showing up as "**Nickname:** Abril Star Explorer".
 It should just be the nickname. *bug*
-- [ ] Enter should send the message even if there's only an image and no text.
+- [ ] Enter should send the message even if there's only an image and no text. *ux*
-- [ ] Improve the email that users get from Supabase.
+- [ ] Improve the email that users get from Supabase. *fran*
 - [ ] Delete el chat optimisticamente de la UI.
-- [ ] Add login/signup with google. *ux*
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*
-- [ ] Perfect the Landing Copywright *growth*
 - [ ] Improve "Pricing" aka payment page. *growth*
-- [ ] Divide the user preferences into multiple fields: Things that I like, Thinks I'm looking for in a girl, Conversation style I prefer. *ux*
 - [ ] Update stripe to charge weekly instead of monthly. *money*
-- [ ] Try to do a mobile frontend with Expo / React Native. *dev*
 - [ ] The loading dots animation is broken again. *bug* **important**
 - [ ] Add an easy user feedback loop. *growth*
+- [ ] Add pino for logging.
+- [ ] Implement the AI lib from Vercel so that I can update which language I use for different things. *code-quality*

+# Today
+- [ ] Try to do a mobile frontend with Expo / React Native. *dev*
+- [ ] Fix UI in mobile, it hides the menu. *bug*
+- [ ] Make sure our analytics are legal *marketing*
 - [ ] Setup reverse proxy para las stats de usuarios.
 Make sure we're getting the stats. *marketing*
+- [ ] Divide the user preferences into multiple fields: Things that I like, Thinks I'm looking for in a girl, Conversation style I prefer. *ux*
-- [ ] Make sure our analytics are legal *marketing*
+- [ ] Add login/signup with google. *ux*
-- [ ] Add pino for logging.
+- [ ] Practice using the app and improve prompt engineering.
-- [ ] Implement the AI lib from Vercel so that I can update which language I use for different things. *code-quality*

 # Doing